Welcome to today's edition of the Rush 24-7 podcast.

 I'm shocked.

-I'm really I'm I'm shocked.
+I'm really, I'm shocked.

 I thought that would have been a great, great compromise here.

-I would have brought I mean whoever does that before.
+I mean, whoever does that before?

-I mean, give just give a couple delegates.
+I mean, just give a couple delegates.

 Sorry, Dr. Carson.

-I did uh course then I can see the problem if you offer a couple delegates and Dr. Carson, no, I want all five.
+Of course, I can see the problem if you offer a couple delegates and Dr. Carson.

 You know, then you've got a negotiation.

-I understand that.
+Yeah, yeah, yeah, I understand that.

-But look at the look at the magnanimity of offering a couple of delegates.
+But look at the magnanimity of offering a couple of delegates as a peace offering.

-Um and then there's this from uh Breitbart Republican presidential candidate Dr. Ben Carson alleged there is a culture within Cruz's campaign that led some of his supporters to falsely claim that Carson had dropped out during the Iowa caucus on Tuesday's O'Reilly factor.
+Republican presidential candidate Dr. Ben Carson alleged there is a culture within Cruz's campaign that led some of his supporters to falsely claim that Carson had dropped out during the Iowa caucus on Tuesday's O'Reilly factor.

-By the way, I was mentioned on the O'Reilly factor last night, too, and we have that coming up.
+By the way, I was mentioned on the O'Reilly factor last night too, and we have that coming up.

-And I thought to explain that.
+And I thought to explain that, why that happens.

 So we will share that with you as the program unfolds.

-Uh, but Carson was on the O'Reilly factor, said he'd talked to Cruz.
+But Carson was on the O'Reilly factor, said he'd talked to Cruz.

 He says that he didn't know anything about what the campaign did, meaning that's what Cruz told Carson.

-And Carson says, I have to accept uh at his word that he didn't know, because he said if he'd known, he would have not agreed to do such a thing.
+And Carson says, I have to accept at his word that he didn't know because he said if he'd known, he would have not agreed to do such a thing, meaning tweet out that Carson was leaving the campaign.

-He says this is the kind of stuff we see with the Obama administration, the IRS scandal, no responsibility.
+He says, this is the kind of stuff we see with the Obama administration, the IRS scandal, no responsibility.

-Well, let's see what in fact the Cruz campaign will do about those people who inappropriately disseminated this information, knowing that the caucus was not over.
+Well, let's see what, in fact, the Cruz campaign will do about those people who inappropriately disseminated this information knowing that the caucus was not over.

 Dirty politics.

-Witnessing firsthand, it's always heartbreaking, never surprising.
+Witnessing firsthand, it's always heartbreaking.

 And Senator Ted Cruz was spot on when he once noted that millions of Americans are asking for accountability and truth, which is why it's so curious, Sarah Palin writes, and why it saddens us.